-Thermistors are found in many applications.
+There are many different thermistor applications - they are found in many applications.
 They provide very cheap, yet effective elements in circuits and as such they are very attractive to use.
-The actual applications depend upon whether the thermistor is a positive (PTC) or negative (NTC) temperature co-efficient.
+The actual applications depend upon whether the thermistor is a positive or negative temperature co-efficient.

-- Very low temperature thermometers: NTC thermistors are used as resistance thermometers in very low-temperature measurements.
+- Very low temperature thermometers: They are used as resistance thermometers in very low-temperature measurements.

-- Digital thermostats: Thermistors are also commonly used in modern digital thermostats.
+- Digital thermostats: These thermistors are also commonly used in modern digital thermostats.

-- Battery pack monitors: Thermistors are also used to monitor the temperature of battery packs while charging.
+- Battery pack monitors: NTC thermistors are also used to monitor the temperature of battery packs while charging.
 As modern batteries such as Li-ion batteries are very sensitive to overcharging, the temperature provides a very good indication of the charging state, and when to terminate the charge cycle.